rust-lang/book/src/ch15-03-drop.md

 The other trait that's important to the smart pointer pattern is the `Drop` trait. `Drop` lets us run some code when a value is about to go out of scope.
-The `Drop` trait is more generally useful than just smart pointers.
-For example, the `Drop` trait is often used on structs that manage a resource: often resources like files or network connections need to be closed when our code is done with them.
+Smart pointers perform important cleanup when being dropped, like deallocating memory or decrementing a reference count.
+More generally, data types can manage resources beyond memory, like files or network connections, and use `Drop` to release those resources when our code is done with them.
 We're discussing `Drop` in the context of smart pointers, though, because the functionality of the `Drop` trait is almost always used when implementing smart pointers.

 In some other languages, we have to remember to call code to free the memory or resource every time we finish using an instance of a smart pointer.
 If we forget, the system our code is running on might get overloaded and crash.
-In Rust, we can specify that some code should be run when a value goes out of scope.
-The compiler will insert this code automatically.
+In Rust, we can specify that some code should be run when a value goes out of scope, and the compiler will insert this code automatically.
 That means we don't need to remember to put this code everywhere we're done with an instance of these types, but we still won't leak resources!